tare99/kanban_api/README.md

 # Frontend

 Front end is deployed at https://kanban-task-manager-frontend.lovable.app/.
 It is using localhost:8080 to fetch the backend from your local machine, so make sure the app is running on your machine.
+Note that the front end is mostly generate by Lovable (vibe coding) just to visually demonstrate the API.

 # WebSocket listener helper